Master of Science in Nursing Education Program

 The MSNEd Program content and processes are consistent with the National League for Nursing (NLN) Nurse Educator Competencies.
 The Program is focused on the preparation of highly qualified educators and consists of developing core knowledge related to complexities of healthcare, access, quality, and costs for diverse populations.
 New nursing knowledge includes research, theory, technology applied to nursing practice, evidence-based practice, ethics, and new roles for master's-prepared nurses.
 The nurse educator focuses on learning styles, development and socialization of learners, and strategies to facilitate learning.
 Educators also need to organize their activities around learning theories.
 Developing curriculum, objectives, and learning modules are part of an educator role.

-The MSNEd Program consists of forty (40) semester credits of graduate division nursing coursework, including core, direct care core, electives, specialty, and practicum.
+The MSNEd Program consists of forty (40) semester credits of graduate division nursing coursework, including core, integrative core, electives, specialty, and practicum.
 Learners can complete the MSNEd Program in five (5) academic semesters or eighty (80) academic weeks of instruction.

 The MSNEd Program uses full-distance delivery of instruction, where learners engage in online didactic and capstone practicum experiences in community nursing and global health trends, health promotion, disease prevention, leadership, policy, ethics, informatics, statistics, pharmacology, pathophysiology, and other key nursing educator concepts.
 For course delivery modalities definitions, see the Learner Residency and Course Delivery Modalities section of the College Catalog.
 The curriculum is specifically constructed to promote the nurse educator role.
 Upon satisfactory completion of the prescribed MSNEd Program curriculum with a minimum 3.0 GPA and the fulfillment of other graduation requirements, the learner will earn a Master of Science in Nursing Education (MSNEd) Degree.